HEAT PUMP

 You should have an intuitive grasp of the principle of the air-to-water heat pump by reading the first two paragraphs.
 Now let's get into the details.
 What is the mystery behind the heat pump's ability to reverse the natural principle of heat transfer?

-The refrigerant: the heat pump's orchestra conductor
+The refrigerant: the heat pump's conductor

-This is why, in addition to the heat exchangers (air evaporator + water condenser), heat pump systems have two components that modulate fluid pressure.
+This is why in heat pump systems, in addition to the heat exchangers (evaporator on air + condenser on water), there are two devices that allow the pressure of the fluid to be modulated.
 These are the compressor and the expansion valve.
-Placed respectively after and before the evaporator, they enable adaptive regulation of the gas pressure, so that whatever the temperature outside, the gas can evaporate as it should and capture the maximum number of calories (depending on heating requirements).
+These are placed respectively after and before the evaporator and they allow to create an adaptive regulation of the gas pressure so that whatever the temperature outside, the gas can evaporate as it should and capture the maximum of calories (according to the need for heating)

 Special case of the air-water heat pump

-In the case of a split heat pump (separate indoor and outdoor units), the condenser is located in the indoor module.
+In the case of a split heat pump (separate indoor and outdoor units), the condenser is in the indoor module.
 The refrigerant circulates between the indoor and outdoor modules.

 Also read on the subject: